binhphanhai/frontend-system-design/docs/behavior-interview/05-questions-to-ask.md

 # Questions to Ask at End of Interview

-*Learn the best questions to ask at the end of your front end interviews.*
+_Learn the best questions to ask at the end of your front end interviews._

----

 ---

 In our anxiety to secure a job, some of us might forget that joining a bad team might be worse than waiting it out for a good opportunity.
 An interview is in fact an invaluable opportunity for the candidate to speak to someone who actually works in the company and find out more about the practices there.
 A few key aspects you should evaluate about a job before joining:

 - Will the work be interesting to you?
 - Is there room for career growth?
 - Are the teammates/your manager collaborative and easy to work with?